 Final Girl;- A young girl has her father tied up a prisoner in his room where she proceeds to castrate and then kill him.
 Make a Wish:- Jens and Kasia, a deafmute Polish couple in Germany, explore an abandoned building.
 He tells her the story of a talisman he holds that was used in World War II when the Nazis invaded a Polish village.
 When the talisman is turned upside down, it causes the torturer and tortured to swap bodies.
 It was thus that one of the villagers was able to inhabit the SS officer’s body and slaughter the rest of the Nazi troupe.
 The two of them now encounter local thugs who torment them because they cannot speak.
 Kasia uses the talisman to cause Jacek and the group’s leader Jens to swap bodies.
 Alraune:- After breaking up with his girlfriend, the photographer Eden encounters Kira online.
 She draws him to a secret fetish club.
 Inside, Eden is blindfolded and experiences pleasures unlike he ever has before.
 Kira warns him away and then kills herself.
 In being drawn back to the club, Eden realises he is dealing with something not human.

 Jörg Buttgereit became a cult figure for his uncompromising films.
 He initially created an outrage with NEKRomantik (1987) and its sequel NEKRomantik 2 (1991), which featured no holds barred scenes of people having sex with corpses.
-Buttgereit has since made a number of other films, including Der Todesking (The Death King) (1989), a film about suicide; Captain Berlin vs Hitler (2009); Schramm (1993) about the life of a serial killer, as well as Monsterland (2009), a documentary about genre cinema.
+Buttgereit has since made a number of other films, including Der Todesking (The Death King) (1990), an anthology of short pieces about death and suicide; Captain Berlin vs Hitler (2009); Schramm (1993) about the life of a serial killer, as well as Monsterland (2009), a documentary about genre cinema.

 The second episode Make a Wish comes from Michael Kosakowski who also produces the show.
 (Incidentally, for a film where the selling point is that it is telling German horror tales, Kosakowski is actually Polish).
 Kosakowski’s only prior film as director was the documentary Zero Killed (2012) in which people describe murder fantasies and they are then acted out.
 After Buttgereit’s Final Girl, this seems a tamer episode that is given a far longer runtime than it needs.
 The bodyswap amulet is a gimmick that turns the episode into a heavy-handed diatribe about prejudice.
 Kosakowski gets some effect out of the scenes of the two deafmutes being persecuted but the most brutal scenes are the flashbacks to the Wartime occupation of Poland with the Nazis attacking a village in which we see a baby being bashed to death on a chopping block, a woman raped and a grandmother having her head battered in with a shovel.